 To enter Russia, foreign nationals are obliged to provide a medical certificate in English or Russian of a negative test for the coronavirus (PCR test) that is no more than 72 hours old before their arrival in Russia.
 This certificate has to be presented at the airline's check-in counter at the airport of departure.

-Foreign nationals who enter Russia to start working must undergo a quarantine for 14 days from the date of their arrival in Russia.
+Foreign nationals who enter Russia with a work permit must undergo a quarantine for 14 days from the date of their arrival in Russia.

 For more information, please consult the Consulate of Russia in Switzerland.

 Due to the current situation, Swiss nationals may extend the validity of their residence permit or visa in Russia, if these have expired.
-To do so, please consult the nearest office of the Russian Ministry of the Interior.
+To do so, please consult the nearest office of the Main Directorate for migration of the Russian Ministry of the Interior.

 If you contract the COVID-19 during your stay in Russia and overstay your visa due to the subsequent quarantine, you may need an exit visa.
-In this case, please contact the nearest office of the Russian Ministry of Interior.
+In this case, please contact the nearest office of the Main Directorate for migration of the Russian Ministry of Interior.
 The Embassy cannot assist you in obtaining the visa.

 We remind you that it is necessary to respect the sanitary measures in force in your place of stay and to follow the evolution of these measures.
 The following websites will inform you about the measures in place: